-- Individuals residing in residential care, educational establishments or substitute family environments
+- Individuals residing in residential care, educational establishments or substitute family environments;

-- Children and young people who have engaged in sexually harmful or offending behaviours
+- Children and young people who have engaged in sexually harmful or offending behaviours;

-- Females who have sexually offended
+- Females who have sexually offended;

-Risk assessments will use a broad range of formalised empirically recognised appraisal tools to aid investigative, predictive and clinical judgement.
+Our experts and multi-disciplinary teams can carry out a broad range of independent assessments.
+Specialist risk assessments will use a broad range of formalised empirically recognised appraisal tools to aid investigative, predictive and clinical judgement.

-We engage in the compilation of:
+We engage in the following assessments: